“Cathy, I’m lost, I said though I knew she was sleeping

-(5) In Book X of The Republic, Plato, generating cred at the agora, proposes that in the idea; city state, the artists would be banished.
+(5) In Book X of The Republic, Plato, generating cred at the agora, proposes that in the ideal city state, the artists would be banished.
 Thus, plato as the first proto-fascist.

 (6) One could make the case that the Hemingway quote makes Mailer’s point.
 We suggest it undermines it because it proves the paradox.
 The stultifying Midwest produces the genius who by being a genius both rebels against and is a celebration of the cauldron of Midwestern conformity.

 (7) Another example of the previous point is made in the beginning of Conrad’s Heart of Darkness.
-This too has been one of the dark places of the earth, intones Marlow and he means that the horror, the horror, can find a nest anywhere.
+This too has been one of the dark places of the earth, intones Marlow and he means that the horror, the horror, can find a nest anywhere and is, seemingly, eternal.

 (9) “Old” is of course a conditional idea; a kind of moving target as old in Los angeles would hardly count in, for example, Rome.
 But it is useful to remember that Chandler went to school in London (and lived at Marlow House) and was well versed in the idea of antiquities both architectural and human.